nixworks/public/news/2006/02/9/index.md

 ##### Nigeria
 ### [ A large-scale slaughter is planned at a Nigerian farm where thousands of chickens have died from bird flu. ](/news/2006/02/9/a-large-scale-slaughter-is-planned-at-a-nigerian-farm-where-thousands-of-chickens-have-died-from-bird-flu.md)
-_Context: bird flu, Nigeria_
+_Context: Nigeria, bird flu_

 ##### House of Keys
 ### [ The House of Keys, the lower house of the Isle of Man, a crown dependency of the United Kingdom, votes to lower the voting age to 16. ](/news/2006/02/9/the-house-of-keys-the-lower-house-of-the-isle-of-man-a-crown-dependency-of-the-united-kingdom-votes-to-lower-the-voting-age-to-16.md)
-_Context: lower house, House of Keys, Isle of Man, crown dependency_
+_Context: Isle of Man, lower house, House of Keys, crown dependency_

 ##### Mannheim
 ### [ Mannheim, Germany--Ernst Zundel, a German white supremacist extradited from Canada on accusations he repeatedly denied the Holocaust, returned to court Thursday to face charges of incitement, libel and disparaging the dead. ](/news/2006/02/9/mannheim-germanyaernst-za1-4ndel-a-german-white-supremacist-extradited-from-canada-on-accusations-he-repeatedly-denied-the-holocaust-ret.md)